XanaduAI/strawberryfields/doc/gallery/gallery.rst

   *Explore how Strawberry Fields can be used to understand core concepts in quantum physics, such as the violation of the Bell inequalities.*

+* `Quantum state learning and gate synthesis <https://github.com/XanaduAI/quantum-learning>`_ - Xanadu

+  *A collection of scripts to automate the process of quantum state learning and gate synthesis using Strawberry Fields, based on the paper "Machine learning method for state preparation and gate synthesis on photonic quantum computers" (arXiv:1807.10781).
+Also included are some useful Python functions for generating well-known CV states and gates.*

 * `Getting Started with Quantum Programming <https://hackernoon.com/an-interactive-tutorial-on-quantum-programming-327da388f859>`_ - Tanisha Bassan

   *The timeless game of battleships has been updated for the 21st century; Quantum Battleships, powered by Strawberry Fields.*